bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 ### Why not configure `ModalDevTools` with `DevCommands`?

-While configuring `ModalDevTools` with `DevCommands` makes sense for common setting, such as enabling, disabling, and toggling dev tools, it is not ideal for specific properties.
+While configuring `ModalDevTools` with `DevCommands` makes sense for universal configuration options such as enabling, disabling, and toggling dev tools, it is not ideal for configuring specific properties due to the amount of boilerplate required.
+Instead, toolboxes should use a reflection-based workflow to set fields on the various `ModalDevTool` resources directly.
 Those commands are meant to provide a single interface for toolboxes to work with, and should exist on every `ModalDevTool`.

 ## Unresolved questions